NxtGen-Arena/SFDCDev401/Homework/Setup VS Code.md

    - SOQL
    - Visualforce
 4. Create a new Apex Class - "HelloWorld" using developer console
-5. In Visual studio, create new Project with Manifest & Authorize newly created org following steps given in - [Create Project in VS Code.md](./Documentation/Create Project in VS Code.md)
+5. In Visual studio, create new Project with Manifest & Authorize newly created org following steps given in Documentation/Create Project in VS Code.md
+6. Retrieve the latest changes to "helloWorld.cls", make modifications and commit to Salesforce.

 ## **Additional references:**